 ~ Member of the board of trustees for the Rockingham Hospital

 The litany of accomplishments and accolades achieved by Joshua Wilton are a true testament to his hard work and dedication to his community.

 In 1888, Joshua Wilton completed the construction of his home (now the restaurant and inn named in his honor).
 This gorgeous Queen Anne Victorian required 8 years of construction, with Wilton working hands-on alongside individuals from all over the country to complete the hand carved mantles and faux-marble slate fireplaces.
-Today, his portrait hangs above the fireplace in our lounge.
+Today, his portrait hangs in our main hallway.

 The Wilton family occupied the home for about 40 years, until is was sold to the Shank family, who also lived here for 40 years.
 After the Shank children left home and Mr. Shank passed, Mrs. Shank briefly took in boarders.
 In the 1970's, the house served as the TKE fraternity house until is was sold to the Macher family—who converted it into apartments.
 The Moore family purchased the home in 1986 and took two years to lovingly restore the home to its original grandeur.
 They added a restaurant kitchen, sunroom, and brick patio.
 The Joshua Wilton House Inn & Restaurant opened in May of 1988 on the one-hundredth anniversary of the house.
 Since then, it has served as a fine dining restaurant and bed & breakfast—the first of its kind in Harrisonburg.